chiliz16/ROP-Workshop/rop_exercises/README.txt

 you want to overwrite.
 Also, if you see a blinking cursor, you might have already a shell, as there will be no prompt.
 You can try 'whoami' to verify.)

-The slides together with the cheatsheet and the templates should provide you with the information to solve the exercises.
-slides:
+structure:
-- exercise 1: p.
-1-32
+- exercise 1: 64 bit, ASLR disabled (guided)
-- exercise 2: p.
-33-53
+- exercise 2: 64 bit, ASLR disabled (on your own)
-- exercise 3: p.
-54-72
+- exercise 3: ASLR enabled (without PIE)

 For the third exercise it is useful to inspect how dynamic functions are called with Hopper.
 Load the third binary in Hopper and follow the references to the GOT and the PLT by clicking on them.

+If you are interested in 32 bit ROP chains, there is a directory "extras" which contains slides and exercises for 32 Bit.
 -----------------------------------------------------------------------------------

 Maybe check out the following ressources to refresh your memory or read up on missing information: